handratas/blog/clean-architecture.md

 - In every case, the best option is for the development organization to recognize and avoid its own overconfidence and to start taking the quality of its software architecture seriously.

 # <a name="chapter2"></a>2.
 A Tale of Two Values
+- Every software system provides two different values to the stakeholders: **behavior** and **structure(architecture)**.
+- Software developers are responsible for ensuring that both **those** values remain high.
+Often times we focus on one to the exclusion of the other or even more the lesser of the two values.

+## Behavior
+- Programmers are hired to make machines behave in a way that makes or saves money for the stakeholders.
+- We do this by helping the stakeholders develop a functional specification, or requirements document.
+- Then we write the code that causes the stakeholder’s machines to satisfy those requirements.
+When the machine violates those requirements, we debug and fix the problem.

+## Architecture